Concussions

 Multiple Concussions

 Most people will sustain at least one concussion during their lifetime.
-Generally, one concussion will not have long-term consequences; however, the more concussions sustained, the more likely you are to suffering from more severe side-effects.
+Generally, one will not have long-term consequences; however, the more you sustain, the more likely you are to suffer from more severe side effects.

 Contact Us